Man & woman stand on a hillside in tall, burnt grass while hiking, overlooking the coast on a Tasmania small ship cruise.

 Embark Hobart, Tasmania, Australia

-Board the your small ship at Hobart’s Princes Wharf at 4:00pm, with time to settle into your cabin before a 5:00pm departure.
+Arrive at your advised check-in location for boarding at 4:00pm, with time to settle into your cabin before a 5:00pm departure.
 Become acquainted with all the facilities on board before meeting fellow travelers, the captain and crew for the captain’s welcome drinks.

 Accommodations